MichaelSAngamarca/TalkAssist/README.md

 HOW TO BUILD APPLICATION
 To build talk assist you must run the following command in the working directory. .\build_exe.bat this will build the application.

+# added on december 1
+now support online reminder and GUI TTS queue fixed now you can set reminder using the online mode.